magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 functionality without the need to change the entity itself.

 Using the previous example, now we want to introduce a new fancy shape: the _Triangle_.
-But first take a closer look to the sum part of our `AreaCalculator` class.
+But first, take a closer look at the sum part of our `AreaCalculator` class.

 ```typescript